bareos/bareos/manuals/en/developers/gui-interface.md

 ### Minimal Code in Console Program

+All the Catalog code is in the Directory (with the exception of ```dbcheck``` and ```bscan```).
+Therefore also user level security and access is implemented in this central place.
+If code would be spreaded
+everywhere such as in a GUI this will be more difficult.
+The other
-Until now, I have kept all the Catalog code in the Directory (with the exception of dbcheck and bscan).
-This is because at some point I would like to add user level security and access.
-If we have code spread everywhere such as in a GUI this will be more difficult.
-The other advantage is that any code you add to the Director is automatically available to both the tty console program and other programs.
-The major disadvantage is it increases the size of the code – however, compared to Networker the Bareos Director is really tiny.
+advantage is that any code you add to the Director is automatically available to all interface programs, like the tty console and other programs.

 ### GUI Interface is Difficult